TolmatsMikhail/readm/README.md

 ### Translate

 To use different languages in project, look at ```app/locales```.

-To get new languange support create a new folder with config.js, translations.js and translations.json files.
+To get new languange support create a new folder with config.js, translations.js and translations.json files in.

 Important!
 Every file keys have to be equal for all folders in ```app/locales```.

 ### Date and time